KargJonas/modular/README.md

 <hr>

 # But why is this useful?
-Frameworks like Modular-2 allow you to create dynamic website content and to reuse parts of your page (as components) without major modification.<br>
+Frameworks like Modular allow you to create dynamic website content and to reuse parts of your page (as components) without major modification.<br>

 ### Example use-case:
 You have an array of 1000 users.
 You want to display every user in a list and you want to be able to delete and add users in that list dynamically.
 Also you want that all premium users have a shared tag.